Ditectrev/Awesome-HTML-Book-HyperText-Markup-Language-HTML/README.md

 The `<!DOCTYPE>` declaration is not an HTML tag; it is an instruction to the web browser about the HTML version being used.
 For HTML5, it is simply declared as `<!DOCTYPE html>`.

+#### The `<meta charset="UTF-8" />`

+That's an encoding method for correctly displaying local languages characters.
+Technically, it's related to ASCII, which is outside the scope of this book.

 #### The `<head>` Section

 The `<head>` section contains meta-information about the document, such as its title, character set, viewport settings, links to CSS files, and other metadata.